AFLplusplus/AFLplusplus/README.md

 ##### meson

-For meson you have to set the afl++ compiler with the very first command!
+For meson you have to set the AFL++ compiler with the very first command!
 `CC=afl-cc CXX=afl-c++ meson`

 ##### other build systems or if configure/cmake didn't work

-Sometimes cmake and configure do not pick up the afl++ compiler, or the ranlib/ar that is needed - because this was just not foreseen by the developer of the target.
+Sometimes cmake and configure do not pick up the AFL++ compiler, or the ranlib/ar that is needed - because this was just not foreseen by the developer of the target.
 Or they have non-standard options.
 Figure out if there is a non-standard way to set this, otherwise set up the build normally and edit the